phpbb/documentation/development/extensions/tutorial_authentication.rst

 be created in order to reach the configuration from the php-auth-provider plugin.
 This interface is configured in HTML format in ``adm/style/auth_provider_<providername>.html``.

-For example the below sample is based on existing LDAP terms used to configure an HTTPS server:
+For example, the sample below is based on existing LDAP terms used to configure an HTTPS server:

 .. code-block:: html